-Big storm south of New Zealand to bring colder temperatures and snow
+Severe thunderstorm watch in place for North Island as big storm south of NZ brings polar blast

+"There could be more tornadoes, there could be more wind gusts come out of these storms.
+There could be large hail in places, so people if they are out and about just need to be aware.
+Thunderstorms can be dangerous, so if they see lightening or hear thunder and it is approaching then they should take shelter indoors."

+Gisborne, Hawkes Bay, Wairarapa, southern parts of Wellington and inland parts of Buller and Nelson are expected to miss the wild weather impacting the rest of the North Island.

-Expect the temperature to drop over the next couple of nights as a big storm brings Antarctic winds to the country.
+Meanwhile, the country should rug up as the temperature is expected to drop over the next couple of nights as a big storm brings Antarctic winds to the country.

 WeatherWatch said the storm was working with other lows to dredge up an Antarctic southerly tomorrow.

-That will bring some snow to low levels in the south and a brief nationwide temperature drop.
+That will bring some snow to low levels in the south, and a brief nationwide temperature drop.

 Head analyst Philip Duncan was quick to emphasise that the storm was "well south'' of New Zealand.